makeruniverse/docs/docs/metrics/metrics.md

-Our longterm goals and the tiny indicators of progress.
+Our goals.
+And potential indicators of progress.

 ## SMART Goals